alan-camilo/100-days-of-code/log.md

 ### Day 4: April 20, 2020

-**Today's Progress**: No progress on the TODO list, but I worked on refactoring package names and file names, improving the architecture and fixing a regression on Unit Tests.
+**Today's Progress**: No progress on the TODO list, but I worked on refactoring package names and file names, improving the architecture and fixing a regression in Unit Tests.

 **Thoughts**:
-- Putting the Presenter part from the MVP design pattern into the mpp library is unfortunately not possible (due to reference to MainActivity::class).
+- Putting the Presenter part from the MVP design pattern into the mpp library is unfortunately not possible (due to a reference to MainActivity::class).
 - Using an interface is a workaround to mock a class without an existing mocking library for Kotlin multipatform.

 **Link to work**: [https://github.com/alan-camilo/paris-respire-app](https://github.com/alan-camilo/paris-respire-app)